 So, with that general understanding, what can we say about senpai/kohai in the workplace?
 It’s going to depend a lot on the size and structure of your office, but in many cases, a senpai acts like an informal manager.
 A senpai can help with basic training, offer advice for dealing with coworkers and bosses, or even be responsible for keeping a kohai on track in projects.

-As kohai, an employ should then recognize that relationship and might want direct inquiries or problems to a senpai rather than a manager.
+As kohai, an employee should then recognize that relationship and might want direct inquiries or problems to a senpai rather than a manager.
 They should then be ready to follow recommendations and (sometimes) orders from that senpai as if they came from management.
-There is also a certain amount of deference and respect due to senpai, simply as someone who is higher in rank, but it’s also important to remember this is not license for abuse.
+There is also a certain amount of deference and respect due to senpai, simply as someone who is higher in rank, but it’s also important to remember this is not licensed for abuse.

 The biggest thing is to think of a senpai as someone ready to help, and as such someone worth building a good relationship with.
 A little effort in making some bonds with a senpai almost always pays off.